yesdog/Waterdog/README.md

 Waterfall requires **Java 8** or above.

+### Bedrock Config

-To enable the Bedrock protocol, you need to create a new listener in config.yml and set the *raknet* field to true.
+To enable the Bedrock protocol, you need to create a listener in config.yml and set the *raknet* field to true.
 Each listener can only support Bedrock or Java, but you should be able to add any combination you want.
 For downstream servers, you will need to set *raknet* to true if using a native Bedrock server.
 If the server is using ProtocolSupport for Bedrock, you can leave this field false and Bedrock connections will run over TCP using